Coayer/podcast_proxy/README.md

 # podcast_proxy

-A proxy server for streaming podcasts so dynamically-inserted geo-specific adverts are targeted at the proxy server and not the user.
-Combined with a VPN connected to other regions, adverts can be served in alternate languages or bypassed altogether.
+A proxy server just for streaming podcasts!
+Combined with a VPN connected to another country, adverts can be served (or not) as if you were there!

 The server can also turn YouTube channels into podcast feeds.